Parenting & Money, Part 1: Managing Finances

 Once you bring a newborn bundle of joy into the world, it’s reasonable to expect a lot will change—including your family’s finances.

 According to a 2015 report by the U.S. Department of Agriculture, the annual cost of raising a child was approximately $12,980.
-Prices may have changed since then, but online budgeting tools and the USDA’s Cost of Raising a Child Calculator can help you estimate potential costs.
+Prices may have changed since then, but online budgeting tools can help you estimate potential costs.

 In the first few years of parenthood, unexpected costs are hard to avoid—so you may find yourself purchasing things you didn’t know you needed.
 Here are some of the areas where your expenses are likely to increase: